imgag/ngs-bits/src/GSvarServer/README.md

 These are the most important config parameters:
 * `ssl_certificate` - location of your SSL certificate
 * `ssl_key` - location of your private key
+* `http_server_port` - port used by the server for HTTP protocol
-* `server_port` - port used by the server
+* `https_server_port` - port used by the server for HTTPS protocol
 * `server_host` - domain name used be the server
 * `server_root` - folder to be served as static content (any possible file formats)
 * `project_folder` - folder with sample data

 ## Development
-Since the server can work only with HTTPS protocol, you are going to need a SSL certificate and a key.
+You are going to need a SSL certificate and a key for the server to support HTTPS protocol.
 For the development purposes self-signed ones will be sufficient:
 > openssl req -new -newkey rsa:4096 -days 365 -nodes -x509 -subj "/C=DE/ST=BW/L=Tuebingen/O=test-certificate/CN=localhost" -keyout ~/test-key.key -out ~/test-cert.crt

 NOTE: IGV does not accept self-signed certificates